go-ozzo/ozzo-validation/README.md

   This rule should only be used for validating strings, slices, maps, and arrays.
 * `Match(*regexp.Regexp)`: checks if a value matches the specified regular expression.
   This rule should only be used for strings and byte slices.
-* `NotEmpty`: checks if a value is not empty (neither nil nor zero)
+* `Required`: checks if a value is not empty (neither nil nor zero).
-* `Required`: checks if a value is entered (not nil)
+* `NotNil`: checks if a pointer value is not nil.
+Non-pointer values are considered valid.
 * `Skip`: this is a special rule used to indicate that all rules following it should be skipped (including the nested ones).

 The `is` sub-package provides a list of commonly used string validation rules that can be used to check if the format of a value satisfies certain requirements.
 Note that these rules only handle strings and byte slices and if a string or byte slice is empty, it is considered valid.
-You may use a `NotEmpty` rule to ensure a value is not empty.
+You may use a `Required` rule to ensure a value is not empty.
 Below is the whole list of the rules provided by the `is` package:

 * `Email`: validates if a string is an email or not